tldr-pages/tldr/pages/common/calc.md

 `calc -p '{{4/3 * pi() * 5^3}}'`

-- Perform a calculation and then switch to interactive mode:
+- Perform a calculation and then switch to [i]nteractive mode:

 `calc -i '{{sqrt(2)}}'`

-- Start `calc` in a specific permission mode (0 to 7, defaults to 7):
+- Start `calc` in a specific permission [m]ode (0 to 7, defaults to 7):

 `calc -m {{mode}}`